 There is also the desire to inflict pain or harm on themselves, making sure they hide the scars from others, 'dealing' with, by distracting from, emotional pain, at least temporarily, to manage their self-disgust or self-loathing, by cutting, or burning, or banging their head against a wall, increasing the rush of endorphins, again to replace the numbness and emptiness, to somehow feel 'real', or to punish themselves, or to express the anger they feel for someone else, or to re-enact or continue a pattern of abuse they suffered in earlier life — see the self-harm and other case studies on this site.

-Of course, the most serious, and complex of the impulsive and reckless behaviours that afflict people with Borderline Personality Disorder is suicidal acts; numerous attempts to try to escape what is, for many BPD sufferers, unbearable emotional pain, and the related feelings of helplessness and hopelessness that leads them to see their lives ending as their only hope — the view that no more life equals no more pain.
+Of course, if the most serious, and complex of the impulsive and reckless behaviours that afflict people with Borderline Personality Disorder are suicidal acts; numerous attempts to try to escape what is, for many BPD sufferers, unbearable emotional pain, and the related feelings of helplessness and hopelessness that leads them to see their lives ending as their only hope — the view that no more life equals no more pain.

 3. Chaotic and destructive emotions